HealthCare.gov

 Redesigned page layout

-Finding 2: Complex information overwhelmed users.
-Users were confused by the status of tasks.
+Finding 2: Users were confused by the status of tasks and by complex information or tasks.

-Solution: Improved transparency for task status and clear next steps.
+Solution: More transparency for task status and clarity for next steps.

 To help the user clearly navigate a task and understand task status, we added helpful components such as: